wp-plugins/seo-nutrition-and-print-for-recipes-by-edamam/readme.txt

 == Frequently Asked Questions ==

-= Does it the nutritional information work only on English language blogs= Currently we support only nutritional information for blogs in English.
+= Does it the nutritional information work only on English language blogs = Currently we support only nutritional information for blogs in English.
 Shoot us an e-mail at widget@edamam.com and we will keep you posted when we expand to support additional languages.

 = How do I format recipe with several ingredient lists =